Antooon03/Antooon03/README.md

 🌱 I’m mainly learning Java as well as Python right now :)

-💞️ I’m looking foreward to collaborate!
+💞️ I’m looking forward to collaborate!

 📫 How to reach me: antonio.reggimenti.dev@gmail.com